tiagofilipe12/GSoC17/Journal/Week_4.md

  * [ ] add a statement to check if id object already exist in all `graphsonObj.graph.vertices.uid` under `graphsonObj`.
  * [ ] start creating the `obj` in a different manner, maybe without `graph.js`?

+## Notes on manifest file

+With the graphson object generated, it might be easy to pass more information into the graph object and them use it to output a text file something like exemplified above.
+For instance, we can pass task params, input, and so on to each vertex and then use it to output not only the graph but also a better manifest file.